Architects Act 1997

 The Architects Act 1997 (c.
-22) is the consolidating Act of the Parliament of the United Kingdom for the keeping and publishing of the statutory Register of Architects by the Architects Registration Board.
+22) is the consolidating act of the Parliament of the United Kingdom for the keeping and publishing of the statutory Register of Architects by the Architects Registration Board.
 It has the long title: An Act to consolidate the enactments relating to architects.
 It consolidated two Acts of the 1930s as later amended both by primary legislation and by Orders in Council implementing the EC directive on architects providing for the recognition of architects qualified in other EC states, and the changes which had been made by Part III of the Housing Grants, Construction and Regeneration Act 1996.

 Passage of the consolidating bill

 The Architects Act 1997 consolidated the originating and amending acts relating to the registration of architects, namely the Architects Acts 1931-1996 (section 125 of the Housing Grants, Construction and Regeneration Act 1996).

-The Bill was introduced to the House of Lords on 17 December 1996 by the Lord Chancellor, Lord Mackay of Clashfern, and given its first reading.
+The bill was introduced to the House of Lords on 17 December 1996 by the Lord Chancellor, Lord Mackay of Clashfern, and given its first reading.
 It received its second reading without call for a debate on 20 January 1997 and was passed to the Joint Committee on Consolidation Bills.
 On 3 March 1997 it was read for a third time without debate and passed to the House of Commons.
 The bill was given royal assent on 19 March 1997 and came into force on 21 July 1997.

 Legislative continuity

-The legislative continuity from the originating Act of 1931 to the consolidating Act of 1997 is shown by paragraph 19(2)(a) of Schedule 2 in the 1997 Act:
+The legislative continuity from the originating act of 1931 to the consolidating act of 1997 is shown by paragraph 19(2)(a) of schedule 2 in the 1997 act:

-"the Council" means the Architects' Registration Council of the United Kingdom established under the 1931 Act, which was renamed as the Board by section 118(1) of the 1996 Act.

 The Architects Registration Board (ARB) has limited powers to make rules in the manner prescribed by the Architects Act 1997, but not the power to make regulations which had previously been ascribed to the registration body when it was constituted as the Architects' Registration Council of the United Kingdom (ARCUK).